 The diagram used to describe the daily transfer of energy throughout the body (or the Diurnal Cycle) is illustrated most often as a circle in which a trip around the circumference of the circle counts a day in time.

-All meridians/vessels fall along lines of energy that exist in the body, and have specific points along those lines (c6 nerve bundles) that are used in acupuncture to treat illness.
+All meridians/vessels fall along lines of energy that exist in the body, and have specific points along those lines (in medical science - c6 nerve bundles) that are used in acupuncture to treat illness.

 Each day a measurable point of heat energy travels through each of the 12 main meridians one by one in the same order every day.

 The Diurnal Cycle diagram illustrates how energy travels through each meridian in order and in time throughout a day, and which associated 'Channels' are subsequently energized or engaged in the process.
 In this illustration, time moves around symbolic ball-like representations of meridian pairs strung like beads around the circle.
 These beads are color coded to represent the 'Element' that governs each meridian and yin/yang pairing of meridians.

 The 'Elements' are: Fire, Water, Wood, Metal and Earth.
 Each of the 12 meridians is associated with an Element.
 Each element has certain characteristics and so the meridians that are associated with each element shares those characteristics.
 There are 12 Meridians and 5 Elements, and so one of those Elements is used twice (Fire) meaning that 4 Meridians (or 2 meridians pairs) are associated with the Fire Element.

 Each pair of meridians contains one Yin meridian (Yin is associated with water) and one Yang meridian (associated with Heat/Energy) which also have characteristics that are shared between other yang or yin meridians.